standvic/session-ng/README.md

 Download repo, unpack & copy folder "dist".
 Use this https://www.npmjs.com/package/http-server to set http-server to folder "dist".
 Open browser with url localhost:8080 and use.

 WARNING!!!
-To prevent server time out error in registration form please select Russia in the first form.
+To prevent server time out error in the registration form please select Russia in the first form.